mattknox/react-keybinding/README.md

 * Allows listing of all currently-active keybindings
 * Run a function when a keybinding is hit or pass an action to the `keybinding` method of that component
-* Doesn't fire keybindings accidentally triggered in inputs, select boxes, or textareas.
+* By default, does not fire keybindings accidentally triggered in inputs, select boxes, or textareas.
 * Optionally coerce platform specific keybindings (i.e. `'⌘S'` on Mac to `'^S'` on Windows)